Nativars Research Project

 Do nativars provide the same resources

 for pollinators as their wild cousins?

 Scientists need your help to answer this important question.

 Almost everywhere!
-Four botanic gardens (Chicago Botanic Garden, Denver Botanic Gardens, Mt.
-Cuba Center and San Diego Botanic Garden) are joining forces with citizen scientist across the country to investigate whether nativars provide the same pollinator service as natives.
+Three botanic gardens (Chicago Botanic Garden, Denver Botanic Gardens, and San Diego Botanic Garden) are joining forces with citizen scientist across the country to investigate whether nativars provide the same pollinator service as natives.
 In spring 2018, we will plant popular native species alongside their nativars to compare pollinator use.